Prelude for Organ (Messiaen): Structure

 Modéré, presque vif (Moderately, almost quick), marked at 152 BPM, is the final section of the piece (which crescendoes to a thunderous staccato climax); which contains the development, the recapitulation, and coda.
 Here, high Gs appear in the Pedal.
 They can be omitted if the organ compass is insufficient.

 The work closes with a slow and quiet coda which calls for a Flûte 8' on the Récit, Flûte 4' and Quintaton 16' on the Positif, and Flûte 4' on the Pedal (which eventually disappears).
-It ends extremely quietly with a ppp mark.
+It ends in extreme quietness, with a ppp mark.

-The introduction, Lent, and Modéré, presque vif, can be classified as sections, and are divided by fermatas.
+The introduction, Lent, and Modéré, presque vif, can be classified as sections, and are divided by fermati.

 Edits

-Olivier Latry's edits to the piece are compared with the work's original manuscript here.
+Latry's edits to the piece are compared with the work's original manuscript here.
 The former refers to the original manuscript and the latter refers to the published score.